top of page

 In the clarity of your own mind, you will accept the blessing of this special mantra, and set the determination of its presence in your life.

-Whether you do the 108 beads, seeds as recitations or how may malas you will decide to do.
+Whether you do the 108 beads, seeds as recitations or how many malas you will decide to do.
 If you do about 4 malas per day or able to do the one mala a day.
 Swami Veda would say, “Simplify.
 But be ambitious.”
 So, search in your hearts for that ability, that inner strength, to be ambitious.
 It is important that you begin with a certain attitude.
 Noticing if there is a rush to the meditation seat, “oh, I have to go somewhere.
 I have to rush to get somewhere.
 Let me at least sit for 5 minutes.”

 And, with that sankalpa, with that intention, set a commitment.
 Accordingly, set a time and place, and begin.
+You may consider continuing for a fixed number of days, such as 40.

-Let us explore the transformative effect of the Ganesha Gayatri mantra on all our relationships through japa, through self-observation, reflection, and through your spiritual journals.
+Let us explore the transformative effect of the Ganesha mantra on all our relationships through japa, through self-observation, reflection, and through your spiritual journals.

 IMG_1064.JPG